ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-16/README.md

 [1]: https://releases.ubuntu.com/releases/xenial/ubuntu-16.04.7-desktop-amd64.iso

+The GNU/Linux distribution for fully installing NAOv4's programming environment is Ubuntu 16.04 LTS.
+It is highly possible that one may be able to run it on the equivalent Debian release.

+If the user wishes to **only** develop programs using NAOv4's C++11 API, it *may* be possible to use a newer GNU/Linux distribution, provided that it has support for Python 2 and Pip 20.3.4.

 ### Creating the VM and preparing to compile NAOqi for NAOv6

 The user must run in their host machine the scripts inside this repository in